mokimokheonpark/Calculator-Project/README.md

 ## Testing

-To run the tests for the Calculator Project, follow these stpes:
+To run the tests for the project, follow these stpes:

 1. Navigate to the cloned repository directory.
 2. Run the "operation_test.go" using the following command: go test -v ./operation